sethbr11/lcr-tools/README.md

 - `manifest.json`: The core configuration file for the extension.
 - `popup.html` / `js/popup.js`: Defines the UI and logic for the extension's popup menu.
-- `actions.js`: Logic for `popup.js` to determine which actions to display.
+- `actions.js`: Central registry that determines which actions appear for the current page (getActionsForUrl).
 - `css/`: Stylesheets for the popup and any injected UI.
 - `images/`: Icons for the extension.
-- `js/actions/`: Contains the content scripts that perform specific actions on LCR pages.
-Subfolders relate to specific action groups which are organized by LCR page.
+- `js/actions/`: Content scripts grouped by LCR page or task (e.g., attendance, photos, flashcards).
-- `js/utils/`: Contains utility scripts, including `modalUtils.js` and shared utilities for CSV operations, UI creation, web scraping, file operations, and date handling.
+- `js/utils/`: Shared utilities for CSV operations, UI creation, logging, navigation, and data handling.
-- `js/vendor/`: Contains javascript utilities from vendors (like jszip for ZIP file creation)
+- `js/vendor/`: Third-party libraries (e.g., jszip for ZIP creation).

 ### Adding New Actions

 1. Add a new folder and script files in `js/actions/`.
-2. Update `getActionsForUrl()` in `js/popup.js` to register the new action for the appropriate LCR page, including any required utility files.
+2. Register the action in `js/actions.js` inside `getActionsForUrl()` for the appropriate LCR page, including any required utility and vendor files.
-3. Use the shared utilities in `js/utils/` for common operations like CSV handling, UI creation, web scraping, file operations, and date manipulation.
+3. Use the shared utilities in `js/utils/` for common operations like CSV handling, UI creation, file operations, and date manipulation.
-4. (Optional) Add UI partials in `options_page_partials/` for options page features.
+4. (Optional) Add UI templates in your action folder if needed.

 ### Permissions

 - `"scripting"`: For script injection.
-- `"host_permissions"`: Restricted to `https://lcr.churchofjesuschrist.org/*`.
+- `"host_permissions"`: Restricted to `https://lcr.churchofjesuschrist.org/*`, `https://lcrf.churchofjesuschrist.org/`, and `https://lcrffe.churchofjesuschrist.org/`.

 ## Troubleshooting

-This extension is brand new and, admittably, was vibe coded since the author didn't want to spend weeks trying to get the basic functionality he needed yesterday.
+This extension is brand new and, admittably, was vibe coded since the author didn't want to spend weeks trying to get an MVP with the basic functionality that he needed yesterday.
 Please reach out to the author with any concerns and we will work to get it resolved.
 If you are an experienced developer, feel free to suggest any feature improvements!
-AI models like ChatGPT (4o-mini, 4.1, 5, etc.), Gemini (2.5 Flash and Pro), and Claude (3.7 and 4) were used extensively.
+AI models like ChatGPT (4o-mini, 4.1, 5, etc.), Gemini (2.5 Flash and Pro), and Claude (3.7 and 4) were used extensively, along with tools like GitHub Copilot and Cursor.

 ## Security & Privacy